python/cpython/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.shutdown_default_executor(timeout=None)

    Schedule the closure of the default executor and wait for it to join all of the threads in the :class:`ThreadPoolExecutor`.
-After calling this method, a :exc:`RuntimeError` will be raised if :meth:`loop.run_in_executor` is called while using the default executor.
+After calling this method, :meth:`loop.run_in_executor` will raise a :exc:`RuntimeError` if called while using the default executor.

-   The *timeout* parameter specifies the amount of time the executor will be given to finish joining.
-The default value is ``None``, which means the executor will be given an unlimited amount of time.
+   The *timeout* parameter specifies the amount of time this method gives the executor to finish joining.
+The default value is ``None``, which means the method allows the executor an unlimited amount of time.

-   If the timeout duration is reached, a warning is emitted and executor is terminated without waiting for its threads to finish joining.
+   If the timeout duration is reached, this method emits a warning and terminates the default executor without waiting for its threads to finish joining.

-   Note that there is no need to call this function when :func:`asyncio.run` is used.
+   Note that there is no need to call this function when :func:`asyncio.run` is used, because that high-level function handles default executor shutdown automatically.

    .. versionadded:: 3.9